Cornelia Van Auken Chapin: Sculpture

-Cornelia Chapin developed an interest in art as a young child - dabbling in pencil sketches and watercolors - but by the early 1920s, she settled on sculpture as her main interest.
+Cornelia Chapin developed an interest in art as a young child – dabbling in pencil sketches and watercolors - but by the early 1920s, she settled on sculpture as her main interest.
 Chapin studied under Gail Sherman Corbett and later shared studios with both Genevieve Karr Hamlin and Marion Sanford.

-She early became interested in creating somewhat abstracted animal forms and in the early 1934 moved to Paris to study direct carving with Mateo Hernandez (1884-1949), from whom she learned the art of direct carving.
+She early became interested in creating somewhat abstracted animal forms and in the early 1934 moved to Paris to study direct carving with Mateo Hernandez (1884–1949), from whom she learned the art of direct carving.
 She would go to the zoo and carve sculptures of animals, an unusual technique for direct carvers.

 In 1936, following the success of her carving Tortoise she was elected a member of the Salon d'Automne, the only foreigner and the only woman thus honored that year.

 She returned to the United States following the start of World War II and shared a studio, that had formerly belonged the Gutzon Borglum, with Sanford.
 In the summer of 1949 she was one of 250 sculptors who exhibited in the 3rd Sculpture International held at the Philadelphia Museum of Art.
 From 1951 to 1953 Chapin served on the New York City Art Commission.

 Chapin was most famous for her sculptures of birds and animals, though she also sculpted human figures.
-Between 1930 and the early 1960s, Chapin exhibited in galleries in New York, Connecticut, Pennsylvania, California, Washington, DC, New Jersey, Maine, and Paris, and won numerous awards and prizes for her work during the 1930s and 1940s.
+Between 1930 and the early 1960s, Chapin exhibited in galleries in New York, Connecticut, Pennsylvania, California, Washington, D.C., New Jersey, Maine, and Paris, and won numerous awards and prizes for her work during the 1930s and 1940s.
 These included the 2nd Grand Prize at the 1937 Paris International Exposition for her sculptures "Pelican in Repose" and "Tortoise in Volcanic Rock," the Sculpture Prize from the Asbury Park Fine Arts Society in 1939, and an Honorable Mention from the Allied Artists of America in 1941 for her sculpture "Paquita the Bear."
 She also lectured on the art of direct carving in museums and schools.
 Chapin was a member of the National Academy of Design, the National Sculpture Society, and the only foreign and only woman sculptor elected to the Societaire Salon d'Automne, in 1936.

 Chapin was a founding member of the Sculptors Guild and also a member in the National Sculpture Society and the National Academy of Design.

-Cornelia Chapin sculptures are represented in the National Zoological Park in Washington, D.C. and in Rittenhouse Square in Philadelphia, Pennsylvania, among other locations.
+Cornelia Chapin sculptures are represented in the National Zoological Park in Washington, D.C., and in Rittenhouse Square in Philadelphia, Pennsylvania, among other locations.